stephenscaff/react-animated-cursor/readme.md

 ### With SSR (Server Side Rendering)

 With `Next.js`, you can leverage a `Dynamic Imports` to set `ssr:false` for `AnimatedCursor`.
-Honestly though, you might not have to do that anymore since v2.1.5
+HOWEVER since v2.1.5, a normal import should do the trick.

-**Next.js SSR Example**
+**Next.js SSR Example, pre v2.1.5f**

 ```
 import dynamic from 'next/dynamic'